Stuyk/altv-athena-docs/documentation/install/linux.md

 cd altv-athena-bare
 ```

-Mirror the bare repository to your private mirror.
+Then you are going to mirror the bare repository to your private mirror.

+Which means you will have a private copy of Athena's code base on your private github.

 Enter the following in a terminal: